facebookincubator/ForgeArmory/ttps/persistence/macos/loginitem/README.md

 - **cleanup**: If set to true, the TTP will remove the Login Item and any related files, effectively undoing the persistence setup.
+  This step is done with Swift, which is why this particular parameter is defined.
 - **command_or_path**: Specifies the path to the script or a bash command to be executed as a Login Item.